 A clue?
 It’s a mythical little fishing port of the Mediterranean.
 Coordinate the GPS to register the precise location and dock your yacht in front of the illustrious Le Girelier restaurant to make a grand entrance and taste its world-famous Bouillabaisse.

-There is no better place than this: Saint-Tropez, just a stone's throw away from Sénéquier, this emblematic restaurant is a household name throughout all of France (awarded 2 Michelin stars, it hasn’t gone unnoticed).
+There's no better place in Saint-Tropez.
+Just a stone's throw away from Sénéquier, this emblematic restaurant is a household name throughout all of France (awarded 2 Michelin stars, it hasn’t gone unnoticed).

 For the fish of the house, which is dressed very chic and in all white, a warm white thanks to a glittering light shining from the silver pebbles (we have a little weakness for those suspensions that we imagine would look so well in our living rooms), and the pink reflections of the bar that work in perfect harmony with the spectacle of the beautiful sunset in front of your table.